BhusanChettri/captsone-project/documentation/PROJECT_DOCUMENTATION.md

 **Steps**:
 1. Create `StateGraph` with `PropertyListingState`
-2. Add all 7 nodes
+2. Add all 6 nodes
-3. Add edges with conditional routing
+3. Add edges with conditional routing and parallel execution
 4. Compile graph
+5. Initialize Opik tracer for observability

 **Conditional Routing**: `should_continue_workflow()` checks for errors and routes to END if found